Blendify/blender-manual/trunk/blender_docs/manual/physics/smoke/domain.rst

 Before you can add smoke to your scene you need to define the area where the smoke simulation takes place.
 In Blender physics this is called a domain.
 A good idea is to choose a cube for that because you can scale it to the view of your camera later on.
-In our case we just make the default cube bigger by hitting :kbd:`S` and dragging the mouse.
+In our case we just make the default cube bigger by pressing :kbd:`S` and dragging the mouse.

 .. note:: Don't edit the domain's vertices!